Ul1ra/MemGame/README.md

 3. Congratulations, you win!
 An alert window appears tell you your score, time, and moves it took to complete the game.
 If there is an issue with a single card randomly paired, just hit the restart button on the top right corner of the game.

-4. On the Alert window, you can hit 'Play Again!' to have another go at the game, keep playing for the best score and brag off to your friends.
+4. On the Alert window, you can hit 'Go Again!' to have another go at the game, keep playing for the best score and brag off to your friends.

 ## Tools Used: